 Chattanooga Tai Chi and Qi Gong Classes

-Eastern-based exercises such as Qi Gong and Tai Chi have been shown in western medical studies to be helpful with alleviating mental and physical stress, lowering blood pressure, building immunity, and improving health.
+Eastern-based exercises such as Qi Gong and Tai Chi have been shown in numerous western medical studies to be helpful with alleviating mental and physical stress, lowering blood pressure, building immunity, and improving health.
 The routines are relatively easy for people of all ages to learn and provide a life-time of enjoyment and health benefits.

 For answers to most common questions (class format, when you can start, what to wear, etc.), see our Tai Chi Common Questions page.
 A set of recorded live instructional videos for the tai chi form can be found on this blog post.

 About The Yang Style Of Tai Chi Chuan:

 Qi Gong is a sort of umbrella term for all of the martial arts and energetic exercises including meditation.
 The more popular Qi Gong routines are generally easier to learn and often serve as warm-ups for the Tai Chi form.
 Our center focuses on two main Qi Gong routines the Da Peng Gong and Tai Chi Dao Yin routines as taught by Master Tom Tam.
 The Da Peng Gong routine is focused on removing the physical tension and misalignments within the body which leads to poor health and disease.
 Tai Chi Dao Yin is a slower more meditative form which focuses on improving the circulation of energy within your body for health and sensitivity.
 Both are excellent exercise routines that are easy to learn and help you to improve your health and heal disease.
 Live broadcasts of many of our classes can be found on our youtube page.

 Chad Dupuis, our acupuncturist and Tai Chi instructor is well versed in the Yang and Wu styles of Tai Chi along with many forms of Qi Gong.
 Mr. Dupuis began his Tai Chi studies with the late Dr. Wen Zee, a cardiac surgeon from Shanghai and accomplished student of the famous Wu style Grandmaster Ma Yueh Liang.
-He learned the Yang style of Tai Chi with 5th generation Grandmaster Gin Soon Chu and his sons Vincent and Gordon.
+He learned the Yang style of Tai Chi with the late 5th generation Grandmaster Gin Soon Chu and his sons Vincent and Gordon.
 He continues his studies with one of Gin Soon Chu's accomplished Yang style masters, Tom Tam.